 We provide a discount on the purchase of eyeglass frames, when purchased at a Kaiser Permanente Optical Shop.
-You will receive a discount on the purchase of eyeglass lenses and frames combined in lieu of the purchase of contact lenses.
+You will receive a discount on the purchase of eyeglass lenses and frames combined.
 The discount includes the mounting of eyeglass lenses in the frame, original fitting of the frames, and subsequent adjustment.